Commonwealthrocks/PyLI/README.md

 # **PyLI:**
-Because WinRAR asks you for money and I don't, for now...
+Because WinRAR asks you for money and I don't, for now...?